Mishalzeera/the-money-manager/TESTING.md

 ## Testing And Validating Forms

-HTML forms are easy to brute force override, and there was nothing in place to prevent that.
+HTML forms are easy to override, and there was nothing in place to prevent that.
 Pressing F12 and erasing HTML attributes made it possible to send bad datatypes to the database as well and bypass required fields.
 I then wrote defensive backend code that checked if any characteristics